reidmorrison/jruby-jms/README.md

     cd jruby-jms
     jruby -S rake test

-Feel free to ping the mailing list with any issues and we'll try to resolve it.
+Feel free to submit any issues and we'll try to resolve it.

 ## Contributing